jaimeduque17/car-insurance/README.md

 ## Getting Started and Installing
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-* First Git clone the repo into your computer
+* First clone the repo into your computer
 ```
 git clone https://github.com/jaimeduque17/car-insurance.git
 ```